qing762/exitlag-auto-signup/README.md

 A tool that auto fetch a temporary email address and creates an account at https://exitlag.com/

 ## How it works

-The process begins by utilizing the [Temp-Mail](https://temp-mail.org/en/) service to obtain a temporary email address.
+The process begins by utilizing the [Mail.TM](https://mail.tm/) service to obtain a temporary email address.
 This email address is then utilized to sign up for an [ExitLag](https://exitlag.com) account.
-Subsequently, another request is made to [Temp-Mail](https://temp-mail.org/en/) to retrieve the email confirmation link.
+Subsequently, another request is made to [Mail.TM](https://mail.tm/) to retrieve the email confirmation link.
 Upon activation of the account, the user is able to log in to the ExitLag application and benefit from its functionality.

 ## Features

 - Be able to prompt to change to your own password instead of using the default one.
 - Bypass Cloudflare's bot check.
-- Error handling.
+- The script does all the job itself, includes the captcha (which in the past you need to do it manually)
+- ~~Error handling.~~ (im lazy to do it)

 > **Warning**
 > It is important to note that excessive usage of this tool may result in rate limiting by the API or, in severe cases, IP blocking.
 To avoid these potential consequences, it is recommended to limit the number of usage.
 (Maybe 5 times every 10 minutes?)